choffmann/chat-room/README.md

 ```

 - Body: arbitrary JSON object (may be empty).
 Values are stored as-is under `additionalInfo`.
+- If the JSON payload cannot be decoded, an empty `additionalInfo` is used instead.

 #### Successful Response — `200 OK`